 There are other fees if you want to get paid more quickly than usual, explained below.

-Webuyanycar.com makes its payments by Future Dated Faster Payment, and they should appear in your bank account four working days after you sell the car.
+Webuyanycar.com says your money will appear in your bank account four working days after you sell the car.

-This type of payment shouldn’t cost you any extra.
+This type of payment won't cost you any extra.

-You can pay £24.75 to get paid the next working day, or £29.75 for ‘Premier Payment’, where funds should reach your account from 30 minutes to 2.5 hours.
+If you want your money sooner, you can pay £24.75 to get it the next working day, or £29.75 for ‘Premier Payment’, where funds should reach your account from 30 minutes to 2.5 hours after.

 You can notify the DVLA that you’ve sold the car online, or by tearing off the bottom section of your V5C document and send it to the DVLA, saying you’ve sold the car.